jie0102/My_Focus/README.md

 ---

-## 🧐 项目介绍
+## 🧐 Project Introduction

-**My Focus** 是一款基于 Tauri 框架开发的桌面专注度监控应用，旨在帮助用户提升专注力与工作效率。 应用通过智能监控系统与 AI 分析，实时评估用户专注状态，并提供个性化的提升建议。
+**My Focus** is a desktop focus monitoring application built on the Tauri framework, designed to help users improve their concentration and work efficiency.
+The app leverages an intelligent monitoring system and AI analysis to assess your focus in real time and provide personalized improvement suggestions.

 <p align="center">
   <img src="assets/screenshot1.png" width="45%">